mynl/aggregate/doc/2_user_guides/DecL/010_Aggregate.rst

 Coverage expressed concisely in words on a Dec page is often incomplete and hard to program.
 Consider the declaration

-    "Aggregate losses from trucking policy with a premium of 5000, a limit of 1000, and a deductible of 50.""
+    "Aggregate losses from trucking policy with a premium of 2000, a limit of 1000, and no deductible."

 To estimate the distribution of outcomes for this policy, the actuary must:

 #.
 Estimate the priced loss ratio on the policy to determine the loss pick (expected loss) as premium times loss ratio.
-Say they select 65%.
+Say they select 67.5%.
 #.
-Select a suitable trucking ground-up severity curve, say lognormal with mean 50 and CV 1.75.
+Select a suitable trucking ground-up severity curve, say lognormal with mean 100 and CV 1.75.
 #.
-Compute the expected conditional layer severity for the layer 1000 xs 50.
+Compute the expected conditional layer severity for the layer 1000 xs 0.
 #.
 Divide severity into the loss pick to determine the expected claim count.
 #.
 Select a suitable frequency distribution, say Poisson.
 #.
 Calculate a numerical approximation to the resulting compound-Poisson aggregate distribution